 Element 2: The Duty of Care was Breached

 The second element of negligence proves how the at-fault person breached their duty of care.
 A breach is like a broken promise.

-A party breaches their duty of care by doing something wrong, or failing to do what a reasonable person would do under the same circumstances.
+A party breaches their duty of care by doing something wrong, or failing to do what a reasonable person would do under similar circumstances.

 Examples of Breach of Duty:

-- A driver runs a red light and T-bones another vehicle.
+- A driver is texting while driving and runs a red light.

 - A manufacturer produces poorly designed bookcases that tip over.